 November 22, 2017.
 The Remote Spotters arrive in the Nebraska Sandhills overnight.
 The next morning, we delight to discover a relatively wild intact grassland ecosystem here in north central NE.
 These sandhills reportedly cover one-quarter of Nebraska.
 The grass-cloaked sandy dunes are believed to have formed relatively recently, at the very end of the Pliestocene.
-When the vast Laurentide ice sheet shrunk northward and relinquished the northern Plains, sand-sized particles were wind driven from exposed South Dakota badlands, and deposited here as dunes.
+The vast Laurentide ice sheet shrunk northward and relinquished the northern Plains.
+At this time, sand-sized particles are thought to have been wind driven from exposed South Dakota badlands, and redeposited here as dunes.
 It’s a very scenic area.
 When it rains on sandy soil, water easily percolates into the ground, creating a sustaining aquifer.
-The Ogallala aquifer occupies the ground underneath these sandhills, and so the area holds a wealth of groundwater-fed ponds, lakes, and streams.
+The Ogallala aquifer occupies the ground underneath these sandhills.
+This area holds a wealth of groundwater-fed ponds, lakes, and streams.
 An estimated 90 percent of the continent’s sandhill cranes stop over in this region during migration.
 As I ponder, it clicks in my mind that the term “sandhill” crane may (upon confirmation) derive from this region!
 I love making those kind of natural connections.

 A few minutes later, we spot something uplifting.
 An old road corridor lies in ruins on the prairie.
 Grasses and plants spring up all over it from within cracks.
 Erosion and plant growth over time are reclaiming this corridor for the prairie.
 The earth is probably more resilient than we think-but we have to back off of all the development pressure in order to reach some sort of sustainable equilibrium between human occupation and landscape ecology.
 We can start by restoring unnecessary roads back to wildlands.
 It’s possible.
 And here’s a reminder.

 We arrive at the Valentine National Wildlife Refuge.
-A large patch of NE sandhills community is preserved forever (we hope) within this refuge, and our calculated remotest location in all of NE resides within.
-First thing, we locate the refuge biologist, Mel, to check in and gain much needed intelligence on the best approach from which to embark on our expedition to document the NE Remote Spot.
-Mel and the refuge manager, Juancarlos, are extremely helpful and supportive, and provide us the local knowledge base that we need before tomorrow starting our wilderness trip.
+A large patch of NE sandhills community is preserved forever (we hope) within this refuge.
+Our calculated remotest location in all of NE resides within.
+First thing, we locate the refuge biologist, Mel, to check in and gain much needed intelligence on the best approach from which to embark to the Nebraska Remote Spot.
+Mel and the refuge manager, Juancarlos, are extremely helpful and supportive.
+They provide us the local knowledge base that we need before tomorrow starting our wilderness trip.
 Thank you!
-Next, we score a perfect nearby spot in the sandhills to camp just outside the refuge.
+By late afternoon, we score a perfect nearby spot in the sandhills to camp just outside the refuge.

 November 24, 2017.
-After awakening on the ground from a night spent directly under the stars, we pack up and drive to the nearest road approach within the refuge where Mel recommended we start.
+Thanksgiving Day.
+We awaken on the ground from a night spent directly under the stars.
+We pack up and drive to the nearest road approach within the refuge where Mel recommended we start.

 Weather today is exceptionally favorable.
 It’s a record warm late November spell for the northern Great Plains…30’s this morning in camp, and it should reach near 70 this afternoon.
 It’s been like this for days.
 We are tasked with hiking in, documenting, then hiking out of the NE Remote Spot all in one day.
-That will prove to be almost 10 miles hiking–all off trail.
-And we must move at the pace of our youngest companion, Skyla, who is 8 yrs old.
+That will prove to be almost 10 miles hiking-all off trail.
+Adding to the challenge, we must move at the pace of our youngest companion, Skyla, who is 8 yrs old.
 It helps that she has literally grown up remote spotting across America since being just 10 months old.
-After having expeditioned into 34 state Remote Spots, she possesses as much outdoor experience as most well-seasoned, outdoor loving adults we know!
-Skyla always packs her favorite dolls and stuffed critters with her while going remote…
+After having expeditioned into 34 state Remote Spots, she possesses more outdoor experience as most well-seasoned, outdoor-loving adults we know!
+Skyla always packs her favorite dolls and stuffed critters while going remote…

 An isolated ephemeral wetland sits within a circular depression in the sandhills.
 Water is present.
 This is precisely where much of the local amphibian fauna would breed.
 I wonder if any larvae are present.
 It could be too late in the season.
 Wish we had enough time to check!
 Small, isolated wetlands that are cyclically wet and dry-like this-are incredibly important features within healthy diverse ecosystems.
 As biologists, Rebecca and I study these types of wetlands back home in north Florida, and we can’t help but notice them all over the country during our Project Remote travels.

-Suddenly our daughter erupts into a scream of pain.
-I look back to see her kneeling directly on a prickly pear cactus pad that was lurking underneath the grass cover.
-She is frozen in pain.
-Both of us leap to her aid.
+Suddenly Skyla erupts into a scream of pain.
+I fling my head around to see her kneeling directly on a prickly pear cactus pad that lurks underneath the grass.
+She is frozen in fear and pain.
+We leap to her aid, lifting her slowly off the cactus.
 This is her first severe run-in with cactus in her young life.
 I pull out the duct tape and tweezers and go to work.

-Several dozen of the tiny, hair-like spines are embedded in her knee.
-These tiny, almost invisible spines from prickly pear cacti in the genus Opuntia are the worst type of spines to contend with because you almost can see them.
+Several dozen tiny, hair-like spines, called glochids, are embedded in here knee.
+These tiny spines belong to cacti of the prickly pear genus Opuntia.
+You almost can’t see them.
 But you can feel them.
-Afer thirty minutes of painstaking glochid removal from our daughter’s knee, we declare complete spine removal success!
+I’d rather have to deal with large spines.
+After thirty minutes of painstaking glochid removal from our daughter’s knee, we declare complete spine removal success!
 Needless to say, Skyla proceeds with caution for the rest of the day in cactus country.